goblimey/rplidar_sdk_go/README.md

     CheckBit extract the check bit from the measurement node.

 func (mn RplidarResponseMeasurementNode) DistanceAsFloat32() float32
+    DistanceAsFloat32 extracts the angle from the measurement node and returns it as a float32.
+The distance is in millimetres, although it's less accurate than that, depending on the device.

+func (mn RplidarResponseMeasurementNode) DistanceAsFloat64() float64
-    AngleAsFloat32 extracts the angle from the measurement node and returns it as a float.
-The angle will be in the range 0.0 to 511.99
+    DistanceAsFloat64 extracts the angle from the measurement node and returns it as a float64.
+The distance is in millimetres, although it's less accurate than that, depending on the device.

 func (mn RplidarResponseMeasurementNode) DistanceAsInt() uint16
-    AngleAsInt extracts the distance from the measurement node as a fixed point integer with a 14 bit whole part and 2 bit fractional part.
+    DistanceAsInt extracts the distance from the measurement node as a fixed point integer with a 14 bit whole part and 2 bit fractional part.
+The distance is in millimetres, although it's less accurate than that, depending on the device.

+func (mn RplidarResponseMeasurementNode) EndPoint() (x, y float64)
+    EndPoint gets the x and y coordinates of the endpoint of the measurement.

+func (mn RplidarResponseMeasurementNode) Invalid() bool
+    Invalid is true if the distance value is 0 or less.
+(Actually in a real measurement it will never be less.)

 func (mn RplidarResponseMeasurementNode) Quality() uint16
     Quality extracts the quality value from the measurement node.

 func (mn RplidarResponseMeasurementNode) SyncBit() bool
     SyncBit extract the sync bit from the measurement node.

+func (mn RplidarResponseMeasurementNode) Valid() bool
+    Valid is true if the distance value is greater than 0
 ```